Walk into your whiteboard design challenge with confidence with these tips and best practices.

-Each company conducts their whiteboard design interviews a bit differently.
-It can be hard to predict how much time you’ll be given or what you’ll be asked to design.
+Each company conducts their whiteboard design interviews a bit differently, so it can be hard to predict how much time you’ll be given or what you’ll be asked to design.
 You can prepare yourself for these unknowns by having an established framework for solving design challenges.

 A framework is an easy-to-remember, step-by-step process.
-In this case, it’s a process you can walk through no matter what problem is presented to you.
+Think of it as user flow—or the path you'll take to reach a successful outcome.
+In this case, it’s one you can walk through no matter what problem is presented to you.